onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

-You must pass the name of your integration to the `webhook_view` decorator; that name will be used to describe your integration in Zulip's analytics (e.g. the `/stats` page).
+You must pass the name of your integration to the `webhook_view` decorator; that name will be used to describe your integration in OneHash Connect's analytics (e.g. the `/stats` page).
 Here we have used `HelloWorld`.
 To be consistent with other integrations, use the name of the product you are integrating in camel case, spelled as the product spells its own name (except always first